nsidc/granule-metgen/README.md

     $ check-jsonschema --schemafile <path to schema file> <path to cnm file>

-## Tips and Troubleshooting
+## Troubleshooting

 If you run `$ metgenc process -c ./init/test.ini` to test end-to-end ingest, but you get a flurry of errors, see if sourcing your AWS credentials (`source metgenc-env.sh cumulus-uat`) solves the problem!
-Forgetting to set up communications between MetGenC and AWS is easy to do, and thankfully, easy to fix.
+Forgetting to set up communications between MetGenC and AWS is easy to do, but thankfully, easy to fix.

-Do you want to look at a ummg or cnm file in your shell, but not see unformatted json chaos?
-Use the following to print json file content to your screen: `cat <ummg or cnm file name> | jq "."` e.g.
-`cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "."`

 ## For Developers